Idea 2: Solving Problems by Answering Questions#

 (We call the inevitable existance of some difference between between what we want the algorithm to do — in this case, detect cancer — and what it is actually being trained to do — predict how a radiologist would interpret the scan — an “alignment problem.”)

-It is worth emphasizing that this is a distinction in purpose, not necessarily in the statistical tools that are most appropriate to the task.
+It is worth emphasizing that the distinction between Exploratory Questions and Passive Prediction Questions is a distinction in purpose, not necessarily a distinction in the statistical tools that are most appropriate to the task.
 A linear regression, for example, may be used for answering either type of question, but in different ways.
 To answer an Exploratory Question, we might look at the coefficients in a linear regression to understand the partial correlations between variables in the data.
 To answer a Passive Prediction Question, we might only look at the predicted values from the regression model.

 But even if the same type of model can be used for both purposes, how one evaluates the model depends entirely on the purpose to which it is being put.
 When answering an Exploratory Question through the interpretation of regression coefficients, the size of the standard errors on the coefficients is critical.
 When making predictions, by contrast, one may not care about the coefficients of a model at all!
 So long as the R-squared is high enough (and other diagnostics seem good), one can simply use the predicted values the regression generates without ever looking “inside the box.”